 What To Order At Mamma Maria

-Mamma Maria’s menu is absolutely upscale and it changes daily.
+Mamma Maria’s offers an absolutely upscale fine dining menu and it changes daily.
 To give you a good idea of what to expect, think rabbit pasta, osso buco, and mushroom carpaccio made with hand-forged king mushrooms with black truffles, Parmigiano crisp, red bell pepper coulis, and Osetra Caviar Malossol.
 Another upscale giveaway: A server will swing by to sweep your table to rid it of the crusty bread crumbs that have fallen.

 Pro Tip: While white tablecloth-dressed tables are sprinkled across the cobblestoned square — the oldest of its kind in the country — the stones are uneven.
 If you prefer sturdier ground, request a table on the second floor of the restaurant, where the opening floor-to-ceiling windows afford breathtaking skyline views.